 As much as I hoped it would be well received and honoured, I was a bit caught off guard seeing that they contacted me.
 The message stated their appreciation for and value of my comment and went ahead to vaguely set forth the brands intentions regarding the movement.
 At this point, we can only wait to see what radical initiative they take to counter their silence thus far.
 It will most definitely be an impactful motion for all of its 3.2 million followers; one that I am eagerly looking forward to.

 Until next time,

-UPDATE: I think it’s safe to say that I can totally forget about Manolo caring about racial injustice issues or even addressing police brutality in general… 18 days after the crippling black square was posted with no caption and my disappointment is heavily reawakened as the brand makes a very bold statement via another post using 3 military figurines to hold up a pair of its new designs.
-Yikes.
+UPDATE: I think it might be safe to say that I can totally forget about Manolo publicly expressing empathy about the ongoing racial injustice issues or police brutality in general (?)..
+18 days after the crippling black square was posted with no caption, still in the heat of all this racial tension, and my disappointment is heavily reawakened as the brand shares a another post using 3 military figurines to hold up a pair of its new designs.

 UPDATE: An exciting one too!
 (At least for me anyway).
 So aside my previous disappointment and need to stay away from Manolo Blahnik’s Instagram page for a while, I have been swamped with a lot of responsibilities lately, but today I absolutely caved.
 Shamelessly.

 I’m having a total Carrie Bradshaw moment with the education and melanin I see on Manolo’s Blahnik’s Instagram page!
 Upon opening up the brand’s page I’m met with the legs of a beautiful dark-skinned model and a link to a campaign publication on Mental Health Foundation about Tackling Social Inequalities To Reduce Mental Health Problems.
 I’m absolutely living for the educative approach tied beautifully with their latest editorial images.
 I encourage you to check out the publication and feel free to leave your comments below!
 I’d love to know your thoughts.